 Pic courtesy: stylecraze.com

 Oats are found to be useful in numerous fields such as nutrition, medicine, cosmetics, etc. With regard to its role in nutrition, oats have always been considered the ideal recipe for breakfast.
-Consumption of oat bran- the outer layer of oats has found to be low in cholesterol.
+Consumption of oat bran- the outer layer of oats has been found to be low in cholesterol.
 This is because oats are found to be rich in dietary fibres- in particular- beta-glucan which helps in lowering the levels of bad cholesterol.
 Oats are also found to be rich in minerals such as manganese, selenium, phosphorous, magnesium and zinc.
 They are also known to contain abundant levels of flavonoids, carotenoids and avenanthramides.
 This presence of avenanthramides, according to researchers, prevents the formation of fat in the arteries and helps as a great source of reducing blood pressure and heart- related disorders.
 Oats are also a rich source of Vitamin B1- thiamin- which is critical to the nervous system and folic acid- that helps in fetal development.

 Another interesting feature of oats is that over 95%of oats grown are used for livestock purposes.
 Also- many would be surprised to know that oats have a very soothing effect on the skin.
 It helps soothe dry skin and itchiness – hence making it an essential ingredient in the home- made facial packs.
 They are found in skin cleansers, scrubs and sunblocks as well.